History of the Great War: Official history

-After the First World War, the Royal Air Force (RAF) was at risk of abolition and needed to justify its existence with a function that could not be fulfilled by the army or navy.
+After the First World War, the Royal Air Force (RAF) needed to justify its existence with a function that could not be fulfilled by the army or navy.
 The parts of The War in the Air (1922–1937) written by H. A. Jones gave undue emphasis to strategic bombing, unbalancing the work.
 Embarrassing events could be disguised by underwriting and in the French official history Histoire de La Grande Guerre, the French Army Mutinies of 1917 were passed over in a few paragraphs, despite occurring in 43 per cent of the French Army.
 Many of the historians, editors and contributors to the History of the Great War (1915–1949) had been senior officers during the war, which had the advantage of bringing first-hand knowledge of events and experience of military art to the work but risked allowing loyalty and an understandable desire to protect reputations leading to unfair blaming, particularly on outsiders.

-The narrative of the Battle of Jutland (1916) is described in Volume III of the Royal Navy history Naval Operations (1923).
+The narrative of the Battle of Jutland (1916) is found in Volume III of the Royal Navy history Naval Operations (1923).
 The draft text was revised at the request of some serving officers present at the battle to remove critical remarks about them.
 Many of these officers were retired or dead when a revised edition was published in 1940 but the excised passages were not restored.
 The British Army Military Operations.... volumes have been criticised for dishonesty, in not blaming GHQ for the extent of British casualties.
 The authors have been accused of exculpating Field Marshal Sir Douglas Haig, commander of the British Expeditionary Force (BEF) from December 1915 to the end of the war, by default.
 In 2011, Neil Wells wrote that as the history is a description of events, rather than an analytical work with criticism and conclusions, Haig and other commanders escape explicit blame for failures, yet the reader is left free to form conclusions.